cbuchner1/CudaMiner/README.txt

 Usability Improvements:
 - add reasonable error checking for CUDA API calls
-- fix Linux (and Windows?)
-64bit compilation
 - add Stratum support
 - add failover support

 Further Optimization:
 - consider use of some inline assembly in CUDA
 - investigate benefits of a LOOKUP_GAP implementation
-- feature parity on the Titan kernels (optimization, texture cache)

 ***************************************************************